Rosalie Community Kindergarten and Preschool: History

+Hazel Joyce Harrison became the director of the Rosalie Crèche and Kindergarten in 1926.
 The Crèche and Kindergarten Association had leased various premises in the 1920s and in 1933; a Mother's Club was formed to raise funds for a permanent building.
 By 1934 they had raised £150.
 They also ran a street carnival at Roma Street for two months, which raised £791/18/4.
 The association approached Ned Hanlon, the Home Secretary and husband of the Rosalie committee chairwoman, who promised assistance.
 This took the form of a government subsidy for the construction of a new kindergarten on a pound for pound basis from Golden Casket funds.

 The Home Department also provided £600 to buy land.
 In 1935, this site on the corner of Elizabeth and Nash Streets was purchased for the construction of a kindergarten.
 Even with the subsidy, the amount collected fell short of the cost and a government loan of £946/8/5 was provided to bridge the gap.

 Arnold Brooks, architect for the Canberra Hotel and for various social welfare facilities, designed the new building.
 Brooks had worked in the offices of a number of distinguished architectural firms.
 Between 1888 and 1892 he was articled to Oakden, Addison and Kemp, remaining with their office as an assistant until 1901, when he joined the Telegraph newspaper.
 In 1908 he became an assistant to architect James Percy Owen Cowlishaw and then chief assistant at the architectural firm of Hall and Dods, acting as manager when Robin Dods moved to Sydney in 1913.
 Brooks was a correspondent on architectural matters for various journals and served on planning and Ideal Home committees.
 He was appointed architect to Brisbane Grammar School in 1921 and in 1922 established his own practice.
 In 1929 he designed what was his best-known building (now demolished), the Canberra Hotel.
 In 1929 he also became associate architect for the Queensland Crèche and Kindergarten Association.
 In 1935 he assumed the same role for the Queensland Society for Crippled Children.